 J and E Hall Gold Medal

-Nominations for 2013 are now open.
 This internationally respected award recognises the most noteworthy practical contribution to the field of refrigeration.
-The award, which has been sponsored by J&E Hall consistently for 35 years with a prize award of £5,000, is open to individuals or teams with recent outstanding achievements in one or more of the following areas:
+The award, which has been sponsored by J&E Hall International consistently for 39 years with a prize award of £5,000, is open to individuals or teams with recent outstanding achievements in one or more of the following areas:

 Previous Award Winners